angrybacon/doomsday-wiki/markdown/articles/2021/03/21/everything-vintage-doomsday.md

 I've decided to do one final puzzle of a Doomsday pile to beat Golos shops.

-You cast Doomsday off of three lands and two Moxes, as there is a {{Thorn of Amethyst}} and a Sphere of Resistance on the battlefield under your opponent's control.
-They also control a {{Phyrexian Revoker}} with Black Lotus named, a 2/2
-{{Stonecoil Serpent}} and an {{Ancient Tomb}}, a {{Mox Emerald}}, an
-{{Inventor's Fair}}, and two cards in hand.
+You cast Doomsday off of three lands and two Moxes, as there is a :card[Thorn of Amethyst] and a Sphere of Resistance on the battlefield under your opponent's control.
+They also control a :card[Phyrexian Revoker] with Black Lotus named, a 2/2 :card[Stonecoil Serpent] and an :card[Ancient Tomb], a :card[Mox Emerald], an :card[Inventor's Fair], and two cards in hand.
 You are at 16 life, so after Doomsday, you will be dead to 2 swings.
 Your hand consists of Preordain, Daze, and Force of Will.
-What is the easiest way of winning the next turn playing around Wasteland, another Sphere, Mindbreak trap, possibly Chalice, {{Null Rod}}, more Revokers, etc?
+What is the easiest way of winning the next turn playing around Wasteland, another Sphere, Mindbreak trap, possibly Chalice, :card[Null Rod], more Revokers, etc?

 Our hand is: